fabiangeisler/pyshotgrid/README.md

 [![Checked with mypy](https://www.mypy-lang.org/static/mypy_badge.svg)](https://mypy-lang.org/)

-`pyshotgrid` is a python package that gives you a pythonic and object oriented way to talk to [Autodesk Flow Production Tracking](https://www.autodesk.com/products/flow-production-tracking/overview)
+`pyshotgrid` is a python package that gives you a pythonic and object-oriented way to talk to [Autodesk Flow Production Tracking](https://www.autodesk.com/products/flow-production-tracking/overview)
-(formally known as ShotGrid).
+(formerly known as ShotGrid or Shotgun).

 # Quickstart